Confidentiality of Student Records

 - confidential statements of recommendation placed in the file after January 1, 1975, when the student signed a written consent waiving his/her rights to review or inspect the statement; and the recommendation is concerning admission to an educational institution, an application for employment, or the receipt of an honor or honorary recognition; and the recommendations received under the waiver are only used for the purposes designed on the waiver.

-Each student has the right to request an amendment to his/her record if it is felt that the record is inaccurate, misleading, or in violation of his/her rights.
-The request is to be submitted on a Record Amendment Request form (forms are available in the Admissions and Records Office), with any supporting documentation, to the individual responsible for the record.
+Each student has the right to request an amendment to his/her record if it is felt that the record is inaccurate, misleading, or in violation of his/her rights with any supporting documentation to the individual responsible for the record.
 The form must be signed and dated by the student.
 The student will receive a signed copy of the form indicating approval or denial of the request within 45 days of the request date.
 In cases of denial, the student may follow hearing procedures printed on the Record Amendment Request form.
 The Record Amendment Request form is limited to the issues of whether the record is accurate or misleading in recording the underlying action taken by the institution or whether the placement of the information in the student's record is in violation of the student’s rights.
 In cases of denial which proceed through the appeals process, the student shall have the right to place a statement in the file commenting on the information in the file and setting forth any reasons for disagreeing with the decision.
 In these cases, the College will maintain the statement with the record and will send it out to everyone who receives a copy of the record.

 Any violations of FERPA, shall be reported to the Dean of Student Services and Enrollment Management at Southwest.
 In cases where the accused is the Dean of Student Services and Enrollment Management, the report shall be made to the Provost/Executive Vice President for Academic and Student Affairs.
 Further, complaints of violations by the institution, may be filed with the Office of the Secretary, United States Department of Education.